Divy2711/Temperature-Viewer/README.md

 Multi-branch pipeline supports PR based branch discovery.
 Meaning, branches get discovered automatically in the pipeline if someone raises a PR (pull request) from a branch.
 If you have this configuration enabled, builds will get triggered only if a PR is raised.

+<b>Here is how the multi-branch pipeline works.<b>

+When a developer creates a PR from a feature branch to develop a branch, Github sends a webhook with the  PR information to Jenkins.
+Jenkins receives the PR and finds the relevant multibranch pipeline, and creates a feature branch pipeline automatically.
+It then runs the jobs with the steps mentioned in the Jenkinsfile from the feature branch.
+During checkout, the source and target branches in the PR gets merged.
+The PR merge will be blocked on Github until a build status from Jenkins is returned.
+Once the build finishes, Jenkins will update the status to Github PR.
+Now you will be able to merge the code.
+If you want to check the Jenkins build logs, you can find the Jenkins build log link in the PR status.